mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 You might need to find a way to serve your customers and make a profit without relying on pieces of information you can count on today.
 I’m not going to expand on it in this post, but one avenue worth exploring will be blockchain backed [self-sovereign-identity systems](https://en.wikipedia.org/wiki/Digital_identity#Self-sovereign_identity) with hardware tokens, digital footprint, and biometrics.

+# 2. Illustration of why cybersecurity is so hard

-You probably do not need to learn exactly how security exploits work (e.g., a stack buffer overflow, SQL injection), but you do need to understand that what makes cyber security such a challenging and humbling problem is that software can have millions of lines of code, and it only takes one mistake to compromise security.
+You probably do not need to learn exactly how security exploits work (e.g., a stack buffer overflow, SQL injection), but you do need to understand that what makes cybersecurity such a challenging and humbling problem is that software can have millions of lines of code, and it only takes one mistake to compromise security.
 The entire Lord of the Rings series has [576,459 words](https://blog.fostergrant.co.uk/2017/08/03/word-counts-popular-books-world/) while the Harry Potter series has [1,084,170 words](https://blog.fostergrant.co.uk/2017/08/03/word-counts-popular-books-world/).
 Assuming that a sentence is made of 20 words on average, and that sentences are equivalent to lines of code, then reading the source code of Microsoft Office 2013 (with it’s [45,000,000 lines of code](https://informationisbeautiful.net/visualizations/million-lines-of-code/)) is equivalent to reading Harry Potter 830 times, and reading Google’s entire code base ([2,000,000,000 lines of code](https://informationisbeautiful.net/visualizations/million-lines-of-code/)) would be around 37,000 times.
 Historians in the year 5,000 AD might see Google as the pyramids of the year 2,000 AD!

 Worse, in some cases, the mechanics of the software work exactly as intended, but the policy and people process to secure the data are flawed - ask [Jack Dorsey who fell victim to a sim swap](https://www.nytimes.com/2019/09/05/technology/sim-swap-jack-dorsey-hack.html).
 In the Newtonian physics world our paleolithic brains are accustomed to, securing a space implies watching a small number of doors (for instance the [Whitehouse has 412 doors](https://www.whitehouse.gov/about-the-white-house/the-white-house/)).
 In the digital world, the number of doors could easily be counted in the millions.
 Understanding software deeply is a singular mind opening task because our intuition and emotions consistently get in the way of grasping it.

+## 2.1 Your data exists in multiple forms

 You need to have a clear understanding that your data exists in multiple forms.
 On the one hand, you might have a single source of truth in a database somewhere.
 But copies of subsets of that data most likely are also present in the form of memory (in your RAM and inside the registers of your CPU), packets getting sent over the internet, backups, buffers, and on the client side (web browsers and mobile phones).
 All of the copies of your data exist independent of each other, and while most systems will generate logs of what happens to your data, it’s impossible to log and monitor everything.

+## 2.2 Encrypted does not equal secure

 Being “encrypted” is a loosely defined term until you specify who has the key to open it.
 Just because your data is encrypted doesn’t mean it is secure.
 For instance, if the data is encrypted in the database, but the server has the key to decrypt it and your server gets compromised, then you have a security hole.
 If your business case allows you to keep the data encrypted on the server, and the keys are left with the client only, then you’ve eliminated a large class of security holes.